 Use Up the Remaining Points

 If you’ve got an insignificant number of points left and you don’t have any upcoming stays with a particular program, you might be inclined to transfer them to someone who’d use them.
-Instead of letting them expire, it’s a great way to earn some major karma points.
+Without qualifying account activity, hotel points can expire after anywhere between 12 and 24 months, depending on the rewards program.

 Best Western Rewards

-You and another Best Western Rewards member can combine points as long you both share a physical address.
-To start a point transfer, contact a customer service team at 1-800-237-8483.
+You and another Best Western Rewards member can combine points as long you both share the same physical address.
+To start a points transfer, you’ll need to contact the Best Western customer service team at 1-800-237-8483.

 Choice Privileges